 Cloud hosting is very similar to VPS but is more becoming the standard these days.
 Like VPS, it also relies on providing you with a virtual server that can easily and dynamically have resources scaled up and down as needed.

 Also, cloud hosting is usually very fast performance-wise.

 The difference to VPS is that Cloud hosting leverages cloud-based technologies like AWS, Digital Ocean, Azure, and Google – and the point of those providers is that their offerings are highly distributed and resilient.
-The virtual server you get is instantiated (usually) in at least 3 separate physical locations where their content is continually being replicated between themselves.
+The virtual server you get is instantiated (usually) in at least 3 separate physical locations where the content between the 3 instances is continually being replicated.
 This means if any of the host’s kit physically breaks (maybe it overheats, or a hard disk fries, or maybe a whole data centre is destroyed in an earthquake), your server and website merrily carry on because it automatically switches over to use any replicated physical kit that is fine.